vikramsamak/Header-File-For-Data-Structures-For-C-Language/README.md

-In this repository we have made a header file for data structures like linked list stack and queue .
+In this repository we have made a header files for data structures like linked list stack and queue .